Getting Started With Viscosity (Mac)

 The Details window allows you to monitor your VPN connections.
 If you wish to check the status of a connection, experience trouble connecting, you should first check the details window for information.
 The Details window has three main sections, as outlined below.
 You can switch between these sections by clicking on the relevant buttons near the middle of the window.

-• General: The General area allows you to modify general global preferences, including automatic update settings.
+General: The General area allows you to modify general global settings, including automatic update settings.

 For full information regarding the options available please see the Using Viscosity and Connection Settings articles.